Go to Reviews.org US Edition

 It’s important to note that the top speeds per WiFi generation are theoretical.
 You might consider upgrading to WiFi 6 over WiFi 5 for the speed benefits.
 The other big perk is the increased network capacity so more devices can connect simultaneously, which is particularly important moving forward as the average home has more and more connected devices.

 Like previous WiFi generations, WiFi 6 is backwards compatible with earlier versions, meaning if you have WiFi 6 devices, they can still connect to WiFi 5 (or older) routers and, similarly, WiFi 5 (and older) devices can connect to a newer WiFi 6 router.
 The same rules apply for WiFi extenders.

 WiFi 6 speed in reality

 If you want to take advantage of WiFi 6 speeds when it comes to internet, your best bet is an NBN Ultrafast plan.
-The NBN Ultrafast plans below are ranked in terms of popularity.
+The NBN Ultrafast WiFi plans below are ranked in terms of price.

-Though not as fast, there are more options when it comes to NBN Superfast, and you can see the top 10 picks below in terms of popularity.
+Though not as fast, there are more options when it comes to NBN Superfast, and you can see the top 10 picks below in terms of price.

 WiFi 6 vs WiFi 6E

 WiFi 6 hasn’t been around for too long but there’s already a revision: WiFi 6E.

 For years, the routers and NBN modems in our homes have broadcasted over either 2.4GHz or 5GHz bands.
 WiFi 6E supports the 6GHz band, which means access to more WiFi channels and, therefore, reduced network congestion and fewer dropped signals.
 Other benefits include extremely low latency, higher-capacity networks, extended battery life for compatible devices, and gigabit speeds.